codeimpossible/blog/source/_posts/hello-world.md

 Right.
 So, new year, new way of doing things.
 First, the blog.
 It hasn't gotten any love in pretty much a year, so I'm here kicking the dust off of it, fighting away all of the spiders and rodents that have nested in the past 12 months.
 New platform, it's running on [hexo](https://hexo.io/) a static site generator that runs on node.

-I got tired of dealing with the hassle of my jekyll powered blog, sure it ran, but everytime I wanted to go back to it I had to remember to install ruby, python, jekyll, pygments and I hadn't used any of those in a super long time.
+Why Node?
+Well, I got tired of dealing with the hassle of my jekyll powered blog, sure it ran, but everytime I wanted to go back to it I had to remember to install ruby, python, jekyll, pygments and I hadn't used any of those in a super long time.
 So just getting my blog viewable on my laptop was a nightmare, never mind trying to get it to run on my desktop (which is windows based).
 Forget it.

+As part of the transition, I decided to not port a lot of my older posts.
+This is mostly just because I'm too lazy to grind through the changes necessary to get the posts to work with the new blog platform.
+I moved over 2 of my most popular posts, if you're looking for other posts, check out the [git repo](https://github.com/codeimpossible/blog/tree/master/_archive).

+If you're suuuuper interested in having me move a post over for whatever reason then open an issue on github and I'll do it.

 So, new blog.
 What else?